🐾 Walkies Forecast UK

 Dogs who need extra care

-โ€œDo not assume it is safe just because it is still spring,โ€ says Dr Warner. โ€œA bright, warm weekend can be enough to put some dogs at risk, especially if they are active or already prone to overheating.โ€
+“Do not assume it is safe just because it is still spring,” says Dr Warner.
+“A bright, warm weekend can be enough to put some dogs at risk, especially if they are active or already prone to overheating.”

-Three common heatwave mistakes to avoid
+Three heatwave mistakes to avoid

 Mistake 1

-The vet's advice: โ€œIf you want to use a wet towel, place it underneath your dog for them to lie on, and keep replacing or re-wetting it so it stays cool,โ€ Dr Warner advises. โ€œAvoid covering the dog's back, as this can stop heat from escaping.โ€
+Advice: If you use a wet towel, place it underneath your dog for them to lie on.
+Keep replacing or re-wetting it so it stays cool, and avoid covering their back.

 Mistake 2

-Encouraging a hot dog to gulp water
+Forcing a hot dog to drink

-The vet's advice: โ€œOffer small amounts of cool or cold water in a bowl and let the dog drink at their own pace,โ€ says Dr Warner. โ€œNever pour water directly into an overheated dog's mouth.โ€
+Advice: Offer small amounts of cool or cold water in a bowl and let them drink at their own pace.

 Mistake 3

-Using only lukewarm water when heatstroke is suspected
+Cooling too slowly when heatstroke is suspected

-The vet's advice: โ€œUse water and airflow together.
-Pour cool or cold tap water over the dog's body, avoiding the nose and mouth, while keeping them in a breeze, near a fan or in a cool, well-ventilated room if possible.โ€
+Advice: Use cool or cold tap water over the body, avoiding the nose and mouth.
+Combine this with airflow from a breeze, fan or well-ventilated room where possible.

 If you are worried, act quickly

-Early signs can include heavy panting, excessive drooling, lethargy, bright red gums, vomiting, or reluctance to keep moving. โ€œIf you are worried your dog is overheating, move them somewhere cooler, begin cooling them with water, and call your vet immediately.
-Heatstroke is a medical emergency.โ€
+Warning signs can include heavy panting, excessive drooling, lethargy, bright red gums, vomiting, diarrhoea, weakness, glassy eyes or reluctance to keep moving.
+If you are worried your dog is overheating, move them somewhere cooler, start cooling them with water and call your vet immediately.
+Heatstroke is a medical emergency.

 Check today's walkies forecast